bluestatedigital/mysql-remote-diag/README.md

 Provide the output to your friendly neighborhood customer service rep or ops folk and you'll be helping them help you!

+## downloading

+Grab the latest binary for your platform from the [releases](https://github.com/bluestatedigital/mysql-remote-diag/releases).

 ## building

 Just run `make`.
 Binaries for your host platform (tested on OS X), linux amd64, and windows 386 are written to the `stage` directory.